parachutehealth/parachute-interview/README.md

 # Auction House Interview

 This repo hosts our auction house interview.
-Please fork it to a public location and create pull requests to implement your changes for each story.
+Please fork it and create pull requests to implement your changes for each story.
 When done over video chat, this interview takes about 90 minutes.

 ## Stories
 * [TS-001: Implement a sealed-bid auction in the TypeScript codebase](backlog/ts-001.md)